libeau0911/Openstack/OpenStack.md

     13. Nova-compute picks the instance information from the queue

 + #### Network connections between compute nodes and instances #### Neutron is the network service in OpenStack.
-Neutron-DHCP-Agent and Neutron-LinuxBridge-Agent are the main factors needed while launching a new instance.
+Neutron-DHCP-Agent and Neutron-Linuxbridge-Agent are the main factors needed while launching a new instance.
 Neutron-DHCP-Agent connects with dnsmasq, which assigns the IP address to VM.
-On the other hand, Neutron-LinuxBridge-Agent connects with libvirt.
+On the other hand, Neutron-Linuxbridge-Agent connects with libvirt.
 Libvirt is a virtualized library API that interacts with hypervisors that support Openstack.
     ![Network Connections between Commpute Nodes and Instances](/Neutron_Request_Flow.PNG)
     1. Nova-compute passes auth-token to Neutron-server to allocate and configure the network for the instance
     2. Neutron-server sends auth-token to Keystone for validation / Keystone confirms the token and sends it back